jototland/stackedit_workspace/statistikknotater/estimation.md

 ### Goodness of fit using chi-square

+Used when:
-Given a sample of cases that can be classified into groups, determine if the sample is representative of the population.
+* given a sample of cases that can be classified into groups, determine if the sample is representative of the population
+* evaluate whether data resemble a particular distribution

 ## Bootstrap methods